Associated Artists Productions: Associated Artists Productions

-In January 1957, a.a.p announced plans to purchase the short subject library of Metro-Goldwyn-Mayer for $4.5 million.
+In January 1957, A.A.P. announced plans to purchase the short subject library of Metro-Goldwyn-Mayer for $4.5 million.
 Around 900 shorts would be included in the package such as the Tom and Jerry cartoons and Pete Smith comedies, among others.
 Although the deal was nearly finalized, it fell through, reportedly due to the price of the sale.
 MGM would then distribute the shorts themselves through their own in-house television subsidiary Metro TV.

 National Telefilm Associates announced plans to buy control of AAP Corp. on November 18, 1957.
-By December 16, 1957, control of a.a.p. was the subject of litigation which was passed on to the New York Supreme Court between the parties of a.a.p., National Telefilm Associates, and Harris minority shareholder group.
+By December 16, 1957, control of A.A.P. was the subject of litigation which was passed on to the New York Supreme Court between the parties of A.A.P., NTA, and Harris minority shareholder group.

 United Artists Associated

-The company was acquired by United Artists (UA) in 1958, with UA borrowing the full amount $27 million from Manufacturers's Trust when a.a.p. shareholders needed cash quickly.
-The a.a.p. purchase did come with the uncollected accounts' receivable amount around the purchase price.
-The resulting division was named United Artists Associated, Inc. (u.a.a.). u.a.a. made a deal to distribute Beany and Cecil internationally.
-With the twin syndicated packages of Looney Tunes/Merrie Melodies and Popeye, u.a.a. took a look at a number of shorts in the a.a.p./pre-1950 WB library that appealed to children and packaged them in a third group known as The Big Mac Show, which has a cartoon wrap around.
+The company was acquired by United Artists (UA) in 1958, with UA borrowing the full amount $27 million from Manufacturers Trust when A.A.P. shareholders needed cash quickly.
+The A.A.P. purchase did come with the uncollected accounts' receivable amount around the purchase price.
+The resulting division was named United Artists Associated, Inc. (styled as u.a.a.).
+U.A.A. made a deal to distribute Beany and Cecil internationally.
+With the twin syndicated packages of Looney Tunes/Merrie Melodies and Popeye, U.A.A. took a look at a number of shorts in the A.A.P./pre-1950 WB library that appealed to children and packaged them in a third group known as The Big Mac Show, which has a cartoon wrap around.

 Distribution rights

-The material a.a.p. bought from Warner Bros.
+The material A.A.P. bought from Warner Bros.
 Pictures included nearly all of the features produced and distributed by Warner Bros. prior to 1950, and the live-action short subjects released prior to September 1, 1948.

 The cartoon library included every color Looney Tunes and Merrie Melodies short released prior to August 1, 1948, and nearly all of the Merrie Melodies produced by Harman-Ising Productions from 1931 to 1933.
 The remaining black-and-white Merrie Melodies shorts made from 1933 to 1934 and the black-and-white Looney Tunes shorts were not included in the library as the TV rights were sold to Guild Films in 1955.
 Former Warner cartoon director Bob Clampett was hired to catalog the Warner cartoon library.
+Warner Bros. retained the ancillary rights to the films in the cartoon library.